-They have since outgrown the kitchen table, moved their studio to a custom-made annex in the back garden and last year took home the title of Partner of the Year 2013 from notonethehighstreet.com’s The Make Awards.
+They’ve since outgrown the kitchen table, moved their studio to a custom-made annex in the back garden and last year took home the title of Partner of the Year 2013 from notonethehighstreet.com’s Make Awards.

 The pair believe their success is testament to their relationship and continue to work together to create quirky images that they design and print from their studio in their back garden in Somerset.
 Verity told Craft Seller Magazine: “I love working with my mum and now I can’t imagine working with anyone else.”

 The pair managed to make the business work even while Verity was away at university and have put their success down to good communication and mutual understanding.
-They have done several interviews about ‘how to survive working with your mum/daughter’ and point towards the importance of supporting each other, remembering you are equals and making the most of different opinions.
+They have done several interviews about ‘how to survive working with your mum/daughter’ and point towards the importance of supporting each other, remembering you’re equals, and making the most of different opinions.